Shaurya856/URL_Shortener/README.md

 `stats:referrers:<code>`) so stats pages are O(1) Redis reads instead of scanning the `Click` table on every view.

+Offsets are committed manually after a batch's Postgres/Redis writes succeed, not before — this is **at-least-once** delivery: a crash mid-batch replays those events on restart rather than skipping them.
+Replays are made safe by `event_id`, a UUID assigned when the event is published (not when it's consumed): the Postgres insert uses `ignore_conflicts=True` against a unique constraint on `Click.event_id`, and the Redis counter increments are gated behind a `SET NX` dedup key per `event_id` — so a replayed event lands exactly once in both stores no matter how many times it's redelivered.

 ### Why Kafka here, and why 3 brokers / RF=3

 Click volume can spike (a link goes viral) independently of write capacity